 Students may submit courses taken at foreign colleges/universities.
 The transcripts must be evaluated by a reputable service based in the United States.
 There is no guarantee that any or all courses will be accepted.
 Applicants who take course in Canada do not have to have their transcripts evaluated by such a service.

-Husson students who are offered a guaranteed interview must earn a 3.5 math/science pre-pharmacy GPA or greater, score at least an 80th percentile on the PCAT, and successfully pass any other admissions requirements (e.g., interview).
+Husson pre-pharmacy students who are offered guaranteed admission must earn a 3.5 math/science pre-pharmacy GPA or greater, score at least an 80th percentile on the PCAT, and successfully pass any other admissions requirements (e.g., interview).

 Minimum Application Requirements

 In order to apply, an applicant must have successfully completed the majority of the Biology/Anatomy & Physiology (three-quarters), Chemistry (three-quarters) and Math (half) coursework prior to the application deadline.
 Students must also forward their PCAT scores prior to the date.
 The minimum Math/Science pre-pharmacy GPA to apply is 2.75 on a 4.0 scale.

 Students are required to take the Pharmacy College Admissions Test before the posted deadline.
 The preferred PCAT scores are in the 25th percentile or above.
 Students may take the test more than once before this time, with the highest score counting.
 Scores have a three year age limit, unless a new test version has been introduced.
 In the event a new version has been introduced in the past three years, applicants must take the most current version.

 Applicants will be penalized for repeating pre-pharmacy science or math courses in which they earned a grade less than a C (2.0).
 These courses include Biology/Anatomy & Physiology, General/Inorganic Chemistry, Organic Chemistry, Calculus and Statistics.
 There is no penalty for withdrawing from a course.
 However a Withdrawal/Failing (WF) grade will be penalized as if it were a failing grade.

 Applicants are required to submit official transcripts for all colleges attended prior to the application deadline.
 Husson students need not submit transcripts, unless they have taken a course elsewhere and have not submitted the transcript to Husson prior to making application to the School of Pharmacy.